 The stringent infection control practices, immunosuppressive protocols and proactive vigil for complications and their prompt management make the service comparable to the best.
 The Transplant Unit also integrates, analyses and addresses the health needs of the transplant patient and his or her family.

-The Kokilaben Hospital Kidney Transplantation Team comprises of specialists in transplantation medicine and surgery.
+The Kokilaben Hospital Kidney Transplantation Team comprises of specialists in transplantation medicine and surgery in India.
 The team comprises of 3 nephrologists, 1 transplant coordinator and 2 transplant surgeons.

 Robotic Surgery, Transplant/Kidney Transplant, Urology